safetyfirstpdx/safetyfirstpdx.github.io/resources/resources.md

 A guide from the Southern Poverty Law Center on how to have conversations about bigotry and racism when situations happen in your community.
 Covers a couple dozen scenarios.

-## Topics we want to cover

-- Organizations in Portland
-- Orgs elsewhere and online
-- Recommended reading, other guides
+## Portland resources

+[Portland Public Safety Resources](https://www.portlandoregon.gov/oni/article/320566) includes crisis lines, emergency services, neighborhood safety, and victim services